UCBoulder/oit-ds-tools-prefect/README.md

 If you make a bugfix in Prefect Tools and want to update all flows simultaneously to use the newest version, do this.
 If you want a particular flow to still use an old version of any package, specify the package version in your requirements.txt file.

 First, remove all cached images from your local machine: `docker image prune -a`

-Then, delete all these images from Artifactory through the Web UI.
-Click into every folder in the registry and right-click+delete the images versions you want to rebuild.

 Ensure you have all the flow repos for these images cloned to your computer, then rebuild the image for each one.
 For example (this assumes every image is on v1! grep carefully!):